linagora/tmail-flutter/docs/adr/0111-migrate-file-picker-13-for-streamed-picks.md

 ### Web reads nothing at pick time

-- Web picking is configured to request neither bytes nor a read stream, chosen through a conditional import so non-web platforms carry no web configuration at all.
+- Web picking passes `FilePickerWebOptions(withData: false, withReadStream: false)`, chosen through a conditional import so non-web platforms carry no web configuration at all.
 - file_picker then keeps an object URL over the browser's own file handle.
 Nothing is resident at pick time, and each read re-opens that URL, which is what makes a replay possible.